Can you make money with your house?

-Some financial gurus, like Robert Kyosaki, say a home is not an investment or an asset in the traditional sense because it cost money every month rather than making money.
+Some financial gurus, like Robert Kyosaki, say that to make money with your house is very difficult, because a home is not an investment or an asset in the traditional sense: it costs money every month rather than making money.

 But in addition to the investments that make money, there are those that save you money, and a house can easily fit this category.